 Because of the relative rarity of cancer in children, all patients with aggressive brain tumors should be considered for entry into a clinical trial.
 To determine and implement optimum treatment, treatment planning by a multidisciplinary team of cancer specialists who have experience treating childhood brain tumors is required.
-Radiation therapy of pediatric brain tumors is technically very demanding and should be carried out in centers that have experience in that area in order to ensure optimal results.
+Radiation therapy of pediatric brain tumors is technically demanding and should be performed in centers that have experience in that area to ensure optimal results.

 Table 1.
 Standard Treatment Options for Childhood Ependymoma

 This information is produced and provided by the National

 Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National

 Institute via the Internet web site at http://

 WebMD Public Information from the National Cancer Institute

 May 28, 2015